Saturnine Martial & Lunatic

-Saturnine Martial & Lunatic is a compilation album by the British pop rock band Tears for Fears, released on 3 June 1996.
+Saturnine Martial & Lunatic is a compilation album by English pop rock band Tears for Fears, released on 3 June 1996.
 It is a collection of B-sides and rare tracks, spanning some ten years of recording from the band's era signed to Mercury/Phonogram.
 The album also includes their 1983 hit single "The Way You Are".

 The album includes liner notes written by the band members themselves, reflecting on the tracks included.